mathew-fleisch/docker-dev-env/README.md

 ### Automation

 There are [two github-action jobs](https://github.com/mathew-fleisch/docker-dev-env/actions) set up to build, push and update the container and dependencies baked into the container.
-These jobs are configured to run on self-hosted runners and will use the plugin, dockerx, to build multi-arch containers.
+These jobs are configured to run on self-hosted runners and will use the docker plugin, buildx, to build multi-arch containers.

 ***[Release on git tags (tag-release.yaml)](.github/workflows/tag-release.yaml)***